phil-mansfield/symphony/docs/source/getting_started.rst

 .. image:: tree_mass_func.png
     :width: 500

 The dashed vertical line has been added to show a rough resolution limit, 300 particles.
-As this plot shows, most of the contents of the tree file are outside the target host halo and most of those are poorly resolved.
+As this plot shows, most of the contents of the tree file are outside the target host halo and most of the corresponding objects are poorly resolved.
 The objects returned by :func:`symlib.read_subhalos` only consist of the red curve down to the black dashed line.

 As a second example, we will navigate through the merger tree to find the number of mergers in each snapshot.
 These will be split into real mergers and artifacts.
 The latter includes a few criteria, but mostly it's objects whose first snapshots occured already inside the host halo.
 The time resolution of these simulations is high enough that any instances where this happens are either statistical noise or a halo which the merger tree had previously lost track of (i.e. a halo that merges twice).
 These objects have already been removed in the standard subhalo arrays.